PrzegrywXDLOL/Turn-Based-Game/README.md

 # Turn-Based-Game
- The same game as console version but in windown and visible characters
+ The same game as console version but in window and visible characters